This recipe is adapted from Minimalist Baker!

 - 5 droppers 11:11 tincture

-- 1 tbsp maple syrup, or to taste
+- 1 tbsp forest juice maple syrup infused with medicinal mushrooms, or to taste

 - Preheat oven to 350 degrees F and oil a round baking dish.
 Set aside.